 'Tornado' twisted walls of corrugated tin

-Shelves and table tops have faux stone tops, some of which are broken at 45 degree angles
+Shelves and table tops have faux stone tops, some of which are sliced at 45 degree angles

-The rooms at the front of the house: groj, foyer, living area, and bedroom have grey painted walls; all angled walls are corrugated tin, all other walls are painted white.
-The tin walls are at a 45 degree angle to the layout of the house.
-This represents rural Oklahoma twisted by a tornado and plopped down into the '50s ranch house.
+The rooms have white/grey painted walls and angled walls are corrugated tin/rough cedar.
+The tin/cedar walls are at a 45 degree angle to the layout of the house - rural Oklahoma twisted by a tornado and plopped down into the '50s ranch house.

 Windows in the house are picture windows with Craftsman/Mission detailing grids.